 Contesting a will relies on time, both with a time limit to submit your case, and then the time frame you can expect to wait following the opening of the case.

-You have until the executor has begun the process of distributing the testator’s assets in accordance with their Final Will and Testament, after being granted probate.
-Where it is possible to submit a claim after the commencement of distribution, it’s advised that it is done beforehand to make for an easier process.
+You have until the executor starts distributing the testator’s assets in accordance with their Final Will and Testament, after the grant of probate.
+Sometimes, it’s possible to submit a claim after the commencement of distribution.
+Therefore, it’s advisable to do it beforehand to make for an easier process.

 As with anything, as soon as possible is always beneficial, and the earlier you begin, the more likely it will be that you succeed.

-The only time that no exact time limit is advised would be in the case of fraud, wherein you would have as long as is necessary.
+The only time that experts don’t advise an exact time limit is with a case of fraud, wherein you would have as long as is necessary.

-The process is not likely to be dealt with quickly.
-In the first instance, the best way to resolve the dispute is via the means of mediation, which can be a long process.
-There is always the risk that mediation may not be successful, in which case the contesting will then have to be presented to the court.
+Firstly, the best way to resolve the dispute is via the means of mediation, which can be a long process.
+There is always the risk that mediation may not be successful.
+In turn, the contesting of a will then require court proceedings.

 From then on, there is no designated time frame regarding how long the court may take to make a decision: it may take a few months, but it could take anything up to a few years.
-It also depends on how complicated the case is.
+It also depends on the complications the case presents: do bear in mind that every case is unique.

 Therefore you should expect the overall process to take a couple of years, and anything less will be an advantage.